-We headed out early in the morning for a tram ride through the old town area to the other side of the Vtlava (the Moldau) River and the Castle area.
-Students toured the enormous castle complex, St. Vitus cathedral, and the center of political power in the Czech Republic.
+We headed out early in the morning for a tram ride through the old town area to the other side of the Vltava (the Moldau) River and the Castle area.
+Students toured the enormous castle complex, St. Vitus Cathedral, and the center of political power in the Czech Republic.

 After pizza and salad, students had a fun night at the movies and went to bed with a full day under their belt.